- Visit the official Mount Rainier National Park website

 - View the Camp Muir Web Cam

 Mt.
 Rainier represents the ultimate in American alpine climbing destinations.
 Proximity to Sea-Tac International Airport makes Rainier among the most accessible ‘big mountain’ climbs in the world, attracting climbers from across the globe.
-As the most glaciated peak in the lower 48 states, Rainier has long been the premiere training ground for both professional and amateur mountaineers and is among the ‘must do’ climbs for athletes preparing for the even greater challenges of the world’s highest climbs in areas such as Alaska and the Himalayas.
+As the most glaciated peak in the lower 48 states, Rainier has long been the premier training ground for both professional and amateur mountaineers and is among the ‘must do’ climbs for athletes preparing for the even greater challenges of the world’s highest climbs in areas such as Alaska and the Himalayas.
 Climbing routes for all skill levels are found among Rainier’s 26 named glaciers and along the dramatic rock cleavers that score Rainier’s skyline.

 Beginning climbers are strongly advised to obtain the local knowledge and training available from the world-class guide services offering climbing programs on Rainier.
-While some routes are suitable for novices under the supervision of more experienced climbers, the weather conditions and terrain on the upper slopes of Rainier can be harsh and unforgiving for those unprepared for the challenges and hardships found en route to the 14,411 foot summit.
+While some routes are suitable for novices under the supervision of more experienced climbers, the weather conditions and terrain on the upper slopes of Rainier can be harsh and unforgiving for those unprepared for the challenges and hardships found en route to the 14,410-foot summit.

 Serious physical preparation and suitable specialized equipment are also mandatory for any attempt at scaling Rainier.
 Climbers must also register with Mount Rainier National Park and obtain a climbing permit for their party.